Alexander CALDER

 -Alexander Calder

-Calder’s public commissions are on view in cities all over the world and his work has been the subject of numerous museum exhibitions, including the National Gallery of Art, Washington, D.C.
-(1998, traveled to San Francisco Museum of Modern Art, California); The Phillips Collection, Washington, D.C.
-(1998–99); Wadsworth Atheneum Museum of Art, Hartford (2000); Museum of Contemporary Art, Chicago (2000); Iwaki City Art Museum, Japan (2000, traveled to The Museum of Modern Art, Japan; Hokkaido Obihiro Museum of Art, Japan; The Museum of Art, Japan; Hiroshima Prefectural Art Museum, Japan; Nagoya City Art Museum, Japan); Storm King Art Center, New York (2001–03); Guggenheim Museum, Bilbao (2003, traveled to Museo Nacional Centro de Arte Reina Sofía, Madrid, through 2004); Foundation Beyeler, Switzerland (2004, traveled to Phillips Collection, Washington, D.C., through 2005); Los Angeles County Museum of Art, California (2013); Rijksmuseum, Amsterdam (2014); Fondation Beyeler, Basel (2014); Museo Jumex, Mexico City (2015); and Pulitzer Arts Foundation, Saint Louis (2015).
+Calder's public commissions are exhibited in cities around the world, and his work has been the subject of numerous museum exhibitions, including the National Gallery of Art, Washington, D.C.
+(1998, then on tour at the San Francisco Museum of Modern Art, California); Phillips Collection, Washington, DC (1998-1999); Wadsworth Atheneum Museum of Art, Hartford (2000); Museum of Contemporary Art, Chicago (2000); Iwaki City Art Museum, Japan (2000, then on tour at the Museum of Modern Art, Japan; Hokkaido Obihiro Museum of Art, Japan; the Museum of Art, Japan; the Hiroshima Prefectural Art Museum, Japan; and finally the Nagoya City Art Museum, Japan); the Storm King Art Center, New York (2001-03); the Guggenheim Museum, Bilbao (2003, then on tour at the Museo Nacional Centro de Arte Reina Sofía, Madrid, until 2004); the Fondation Beyeler, Switzerland (2004, then on tour at the Phillips Collection, Washington, D. C., until 2005); Los Angeles County Museum of Art, California (2013); Rijksmuseum, Amsterdam (2014); Fondation Beyeler, Basel (2014); Museo Jumex, Mexico City (2015); and Pulitzer Arts Foundation, Saint Louis (2015).